Canonbury railway station

-Canonbury railway station serves the districts of Canonbury and Highbury within the London Borough of Islington in north London.
-It is on London Overground's North London line and East London line.
-The station and all trains serving it are operated by London Overground, and the station is in Travelcard Zone 2.
-This location of the station is close to the boundary with the London Borough of Hackney.
+Canonbury is a station on the Mildmay and Windrush lines of the London Overground, serving the districts of Canonbury and Highbury within the London Borough of Islington in north London.
+It is close to the boundary with the London Borough of Hackney.
+The station is situated in London fare zone 2.

 History

 The station was originally named "Newington Road and Balls Pond Road" when opened in 1858 by the North London Railway, and was sited east of the present station on the east side of Newington Green Road.
 The station was renamed "Canonbury" in July 1870 and then resited to its present location, the west side of Douglas Road (now Wallace Road), in December of the same year.
 The Victorian main building was demolished in 1969, although the building was fully intact.

 In 2007, the ticket office was extensively refurbished, as part of the station upgrade programme delivered through conversion to London Overground.
 On 1 June 2010, as a result of the East London Line extension, North London line services were rerouted to the newly constructed platforms 3 and 4, with the East London line trains now using refurbished platforms 1 and 2.